yanofsky/dump1090-stream-parser/Readme.md

 FDX1345 |2018-10-17T02:04:04.739817|-122.25114|37.69819|5675
 ```

-The only limitation is that it will only show locations for a flight
-that fall between the 10 minutes before first_seen and 10 minutes after
-last_seen timestamps in the callsigns view.
-This helps avoid issues
-when a particular hex_ident is associated with more than one callsign.
+It will only show locations for a flight catpured between the 10 minutes before first_seen and 10 minutes after last_seen timestamps in the callsigns view.
+This helps avoid complications caused when a hex_ident is associated with more than one callsign.